automl/mdp-playground/README.md

 pip install mdp_playground[extras_disc]
 ```

-Instead of calling `$ python run_experiments.py` in the cloned repository, you would then use `$ run-mdpp-experiments` from anywhere.
+Instead of calling `$ python run_experiments.py` in the cloned repository, you can then use `$ run-mdpp-experiments` from anywhere.
+Note, that you still need to specify the path to to the experiment's configuration file.
+Thus, for reproducing the experiments from the paper, the manual installation is the easier option.

 ## Running experiments
 For reproducing experiments from the main paper, please see [below](#running-experiments-from-the-main-paper).